Holy Rosary Parish Church (Angeles City): Restoration and dedication

-An earthquake that struck Luzon in 2019 exposed the church's deteriorating conditions that demanded repair, restoration and conservation work.
+The 2019 earthquake exposed the church's deteriorating conditions that demanded repair, restoration and conservation work.
 Installation of shoring, and removal of debris and components were done to ensure the church's safety.
 Moreover, engineering works were performed to remove additions made to the structure over time and repair masonry defects on the west bell tower.

-It was estimated that the church's restoration work is to take at least 5 years and would require at least PHP100 million in funding.
+It was estimated that the church's restoration work is to take at least five years and would require at least PHP100 million in funding.

-In September 2024, Korean businessmen of Hann Foundation Inc., Widus Hotel, Hann Casino, Clark Marriot, and Swissôtel Clark, donated P 5 million for the restoration of the Chapel of Devotion, baptistery, confessional, and the Narthex Gallery of Saints, under architect Isiah Jerico B. Carreon assisted by Escuela Taller de Intramuros (Revellin de Recoletos).

-In December 7, 2024, Mayor Carmelo Lazatin Jr. bestowed upon Apostolic Nuncio Charles John Brown the symbolic "Key to the City of Angeles", who presided over the Solemn Eucharistic Celebration & Dedication of Pisamban Maragul and its main altar with Archbishops Florentino Lavarias, D.D. and Paciano Aniceto.